faer-rs/faer-rs.github.io/_posts/2022-12-10-matrix-decompositions.markdown

 # Eigenvalue decomposition

-The eigenvalue decomposition decomposes a square matrix $A$ into matrices $U$ and $S$, where $U$ is an invertible matrix (unitary if $A$ is hermitian), and $S$ is diagonal (+real-valued if $A$ is hermitian), such that
+The eigenvalue decomposition decomposes a square diagonalizable matrix $A$ into matrices $U$ and $S$, where $U$ is an invertible matrix (unitary if $A$ is hermitian), and $S$ is diagonal (+real-valued if $A$ is hermitian), such that

 $$A = U S U^{-1}.$$

-The diagonal elements of $S$ are stored in non-increasing order.

 # Example